will-in-wi/letsencrypt-webfaction/README.md

 LetsEncrypt utility client for WebFaction hosts.

 This tool simplifies the manual process of using LetsEncrypt on Webfaction hosts.
-It can be added to cron where it will validate your domains automatically, place the generated certificates in a common folder, and then email you directions and example text to send the WebFaction support team.'
+It can be added to cron where it will validate your domains automatically, place the generated certificates in a common folder, and then email you directions and example text to send the WebFaction support team.

 [![Build Status](https://travis-ci.org/will-in-wi/letsencrypt-webfaction.svg?branch=master)](https://travis-ci.org/will-in-wi/letsencrypt-webfaction)